pankaj892/pankaj892/README.md

 <h3 align="left">
  About Me ! </h3>

-- 🔭 I’m currently working on - Java
+- 🔭 I’m currently working on - Python

-- 🌱 I’m currently learning - Java,Cloud Computing ☁💻.
+- 🌱 I’m currently learning - Microsot Azure ☁💻.

 - 👯 I’m looking to collaborate on - Cloud Computing.

-- 💬 Ask me about - Open Source,Movies🎬
+- 💬 Ask me about - Open Source,Gaming 🎮

 - 🥅 2022 Goal - Learn to be a part of Open Source culture